Logical replication

 CREATE PUBLICATION all_tables FOR ALL TABLES;

-The following publication publishes the DELETE
+The following publication publishes the DELETE operations performed on the books table:

 CREATE PUBLICATION delete_publication FOR TABLE books WITH (publish = 'delete');